 Meet the Department of Physics, King's College London.

 Discover our postgraduate courses in the Department of Physics.

-Find out how external researchers can use the Facility's instruments and equipment.
+Information about how external researchers can use instruments and equipment from the Department's…

 The Department of Physics is a popular choice for students from other universities who wish to undertake an internship at King’s College London.
 Often such internships last for up to three months and such visitors will work with academic staff on areas of genuine cutting-edge research.
 We regret that there is no financial assistance available for internships but we welcome enquires from candidates who have secured their own funding for an internship.